WunderMF/Gid/README.md

 # Gideon
-C# Discord bot 'Gideon' rewritten in Python using the Discord.py API wrapper.
+Discord bot 'Gideon' written in Python using the Discord.py API wrapper.
-Maintained by Adrian and Matt.

 ## Features
-- Notifies when a user comes online or goes offline.
+- Notifies when a user connects or disconnects from the server.
-- Notifies when a user connects or disconnects from a voice channel.
+- Notifies when a user joins or leaves a voice channel.
 - Logs all the notifications in a separate channel to avoid spam.
 - Dynamic @Voice role to mention all users only in voice chat.
+- Ability to add aliases to use in commands.

 ## Commands